North Carolina elections board back to weigh Congress race

 A North Carolina congressional race result still hasn't been finalized as elections officials examine potential absentee ballot irregularities.

-The state elections board meets Friday and is likely to again consider the certification in the 9th Congressional District.
+The state elections board began meeting Friday and is likely to again consider the certification in the 9th Congressional District.
 Board members delayed that certification earlier this week, citing an investigation.

 Totals show Republican Mark Harris leading Democrat Dan McCready by 900 votes.
 McCready conceded the race weeks ago, but the outcome isn't official.